alexandra-simeonova/drafts/structure.md

 Once you have created your navigation, you can add one of these properties to your navigation nodes to specify the links they should point to:

 ### pathSegement
-- the path of the current navigation node
+Specifies the partial URL of the currently selected node.
+For example, if the **pathSegment** value is `'home'`, the URL when this node is selected will be `[YOUR.WEBSITE]/home`.
+Additionally, you can include dynamic values in the pathSegment.
+That means they will change depending on the specifics you provide, for example `[YOUR.WEBSITE]/:userID`.

+>**NOTE:** **pathSegement** must not contain slashes.
+If you want your node to be a sub-element of another node, create it as a child node in your navigation configuration file.
+The **pathSegment** will then be automatically appended to the parent node with a slash.

 ### link
-- an internal link, but to a different already existing page on the application
+Specifies an internal link to a different, already existing page on your application.
+It must be written as an absolute path starting from the **root node**.
+For example, if your root node is called `home`: `home/projects/project2` will be correct, but `projects/project2` will return an error.

 ### externalLink
-- a link to another website outside of your application
+Specifies a link to another website outside of your application. **externalLink** has these additional attributes:
+- **url** - the complete URL of the website, including `https://`.
+- **sameWindow** - specifies whether the link will be opened in the same window if set to `true`, or a new window if set to `false`.

 >**NOTE:** These parameters are mutually exclusive, so you can only include one of them at the same time.